GuilhermeCamargoL/GuilhermeCamargoL/README.md

 # 👋 Hello!
 Welcome to my Github profile.
-## My name is Guilherme and my nickname is "Guir"!
+## My name is Guilherme and my nickname is "Gui"!

 - 🔭 I’m currently working as a fullstack web.
 - 🌱 I'm studying systems analysis and development.